-The coordinator of SEND and Inclusion is Rachel Sillett, who is currently working towards achievement of the 'National Award for Special Educational Needs Coordination' and will complete this in July 2018.
+The coordinator of SEND and Inclusion is Rachel Sillett, who achieved the 'National Award for Special Educational Needs Coordination' in July 2018.
 The Headteacher is the advocate on the Senior Leadership Team.

 SECTION 2: Aims and Objectives

 Aims

 Our vision statement, 'Living, Laughing and Learning Together' is centred on the importance of inclusion.
 We are committed to being an inclusive school, giving all our children every opportunity to achieve the highest of standards, regardless of their age, gender, ethnicity, religion attainment or background.